odoo/odoo/doc/reference/translations.rst

     :align: center
     :width: 75%

-This gives you a file called :file:`{yourmodule}.po` which should be renamed to :file:`{yourmodule}.pot` and moved to the :file:`{yourmodule}/i18n/` directory.
+This gives you a file called :file:`{yourmodule}.pot` which should be moved to the :file:`{yourmodule}/i18n/` directory.
 The file is a *PO Template* which simply lists translatable strings and from which actual translations (PO files) can be created.
 PO files can be created using msginit_, with a dedicated translation tool like POEdit_ or by simply copying the template to a new file called :file:`{language}.po`.
 Translation files should be put in :file:`{yourmodule}/i18n/`, next to :file:`{yourmodule}.pot`, and will be automatically loaded by Odoo when the corresponding language is installed (via :menuselection:`Settings --> Translations --> Load a Translation`)

 .. note:: translations for all loaded languages are also installed or updated
           when installing or updating a module